dinarabdullin/PeldorFit/README.md

 PeldorFit
 =========
-A program PeldorFit is developed for the analysis of orientation-selective PELDOR (or alterntively DEER) data.
-This data encodes information about the inter-spin distance distribution and the relative orientation of spin centers in a certain spin pair.
-To extract this information, PeldorFit uses a simplified geometric model of the spin pair.
-This model is optimized via genetic algorithm until the PELDOR signals that are simulated for the model provide the best fit to the experimental PELDOR signals.
+A program PeldorFit is developed for analysis of orientation-selective Pulsed ELectron-electron Double Resonance (PELDOR or DEER) data.

 Further description of the program can be found in the manual and in the paper (see below).

 General Information
 =========
 The source code of the PeldorFit program is written in C++.
 The program uses two external open-access libraries, Intel TBB (https://www.threadingbuildingblocks.org/) and libconfig (http://www.hyperrealm.com/libconfig/).

-Both libraries are required for compiling the program.
-The program was already compiled for Linux and Windows, the corresponding executables are provided.
+The program was already compiled for Linux and Windows, the corresponding executables are stored at https://github.com/dinarabdullin/PeldorFit/releases

 Copyright
 =========